fmqa/emacs.d/README.md

 # Requirements

 * Emacs 28+
 * A keyboard with a ≣ key i.e. "menu key" (also sometimes called "application key").
 C-≣ is used as a prefix key since it is usually not bound to anything.
-On a Mac keyboard, the config should be edit to reassign this to another key e.g. "Option".
+On a Mac keyboard, this config should be edited and the key reassigned to another key e.g. "Option".

 # Features